stan-dev/design-docs/designs/0027-adjoint-ode.md

 # Prior art
 [prior-art]: #prior-art

-The adjoint sensitivity method is applied in within different domains of science.
-For example the method is present in engineering literature and found it's way into packages like `DifferentialEquations.jl` in Julia.
+The adjoint sensitivity method is applied within different domains of science.
+For example, the method is present in engineering literature and found it's way into packages like `DifferentialEquations.jl` in Julia.
 Another noticeable reference is [FATODE](https://www.mcs.anl.gov/~hongzh/publication/zhang-2014/SISC_FATODE_final.pdf) and a [discourse post from Ben](https://discourse.mc-stan.org/t/on-adjoint-sensitivity-of-ode-pde/5148/16).

-Another domain where the adjoint sensitivity method is beind used is in systems biology.
+Another domain where the adjoint sensitivity method is being used is in systems biology.
 The [AMICI](https://github.com/AMICI-dev/AMICI) toolkit has been build to solve ODE system for large scale systems biology equation systems to be used within optimizer software.
 The